Texas House Speaker Dennis Bonnen offered media access to Empower Texans, suggested it target certain Republicans, recording shows

 "We've got Michelle Beckley, who's vile," he said, referring to the freshman Democrat from Carrollton who unseated a Republican in 2018.
 He exhorted Sullivan to help target these Democrats in competitive districts.

-Beckley said an interview Tuesday that "it is hurtful" to hear Bonnen call her names, and that though he had apologized, it did not feel "sincere" — especially since he had told her and other Democrats he would not target incumbents in 2020.
+Beckley said an interview Tuesday that "it is hurtful" to hear Bonnen call her names, and that though he had apologized, it did not feel sincere — especially because he had told her and other Democrats he would not target incumbents in 2020.
 He should resign as speaker, she said.

 Ultimately, she said, the entire experience has made her more determined than ever to win reelection.